Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 Each of the other three model was trained using a pipeline that included standard scaling of features and hyperparameter tuning using GridSearchCV with different cross-validation strategies (StratifiedKFold and KFold with 5 folds).

+## Evaluation Metrics:
-To evaluate our model we used: Accuracy,F1-score,Confusion Matrix, ROC Curve, Receiver Operating Characteristic (ROC) curve and Area Under the Curve (AUC) were plotted to evaluate the trade-off between True Positive Rate (Sensitivity) and False Positive Rate (1 - Specificity).
+To evaluate our model we used: Accuracy,F1-score, Recall, Precison, Confusion Matrix, ROC Curve, Receiver Operating Characteristic (ROC) curve and Area Under the Curve (AUC) were plotted to evaluate the trade-off between True Positive Rate (Sensitivity) and False Positive Rate (1 - Specificity).

 # Model training
-Decision Tree Classifier:
+## Decision Tree Classifier:
 Starting with a Decision Tree model not only provides a foundational understanding of the data but also assists in visualizing and interpreting the decision boundaries. it also gives a baseline to compare other models and the importance of hyperparameters on evaluation metrics

 Model Training: Utilized DecisionTreeClassifier with varying depths (1 to 20) to find optimal max_depth.